Destaq/langstats/README.md

 - **-m or --maximum:** the maximum number of unique languages to show (excluding 'Other').
 Default is 8. *Example: `statistics -m 3` will show at most 3 other languages in addition to 'Other'*
 - **-e or --exclude:** which file extensions to exclude when searching for files and creating the image.
 These files will be ignored and will not affect the total percentage or show up.
 You can specify multiple. *Example: `statistics -e .ipynb .css .html`*
 - **-n or --names:** which filenames to exclude (for files that do not have an extension, such as a `Dockerfile`).
 You can specify multiple. *Example: `statistics -n Dockerfile Cakefile Emakefile`*
 - **-c or --colors:** which hex colors to be used for creating the image.
 Applied left to right from highest percentage to lowest.
 If no colors are provided, or too few, the YAML will be used or another strategy to pick the remainder of the colors. *Example: `statistics -c ffb6c1 00ff00`*
+- **-s or --skip-dirs:** list of relative directory paths to exclude when generating the visualization. *
+  Example: `statistics -s node_modules .idea`*

 The above flags can be used in any order, combined, and are completely optional (`statistics --type png -l 5 -m 3 --depth 4 -e .ipynb`).
 If you are ever in doubt you can run `statistics -h` to get a help output on console reminding you of the flags.